 Participants were introduced to design thinking and brainstorming principles and developed group working skills.
-Both of these tours were presented as prototype experiences open to the public and will be developed further based on the feedback we received.
-Watch this space...
+Both of these tours were presented as free prototype experiences open to the public who were subsequently invited to submit their feedback on how these tours could be developed.

 "Message Movie" Film-making Workshop

 "Message Movies" are short films that convey a particular message or piece of information.
 They include important safety information, advice or share a point of view.

 In this message movie workshop for beginners, participants were asked to consider issues of significance for them in their daily lives.
 Collectively, these movies state that 'happiness', however it is defined, is not the result of luck- but that it is something that is practiced, campaigned and fought for.

 Sounds of Lesvos: an audio workshop about sound + place

 A 5 day audio and multi-sensory mapping workshop exploring personal experiences of the city of Mytilene.